Vale CFO, ex-CEO should be indicted for manslaughter-Brazil Senate panel

 The committee is also seeking the indictment of Vale itself as a company, as well as dam stability auditor TÜV SÜD, for environmental damages and corporate responsibility for the actions of their employees in the disaster that killed nearly 250 people.

-The 400-page report recommended a total of 16 indictments, all of them for manslaughter.
+The 400-page report recommended a total of 16 indictments, including the two corporate ones and another 14 of individual executives and others, all of them for manslaughter and other crimes.

 Fabio Schvartsman stepped down as Vale’s CEO under pressure from prosecutors in March.
 Luciano Siani, also targeted by the committee, continues to serve as CFO.